 Benefits of Diving Below the Waterline

-Although paralegals, especially those working at law firms, have limited opportunities to be promoted to positions with new titles, they have an almost endless capacity to grow their careers.
+Although paralegals and legal assistants, especially those working at law firms, have limited opportunities to be promoted to positions with new titles, they have an almost endless capacity to grow their careers.
 By undertaking any of the steps outlined above, paralegals can broaden and deepen their skills and understanding of the legal field.
 They can increase their appreciation of the role their chosen area of law plays in their community, the economy, and society at large.

 Perhaps more importantly, these endeavors can inspire paralegals to excel in their careers, become leaders in their field, and find greater meaning in their work.